-Arizona Statewide Paralegal offers document preparation services throughout Arizona, and we are proud to share that our staff is certified by the Arizona Supreme Court.
+AZ Statewide Paralegal offers document preparation services throughout Arizona, and we are proud to share that our staff is certified by the Arizona Supreme Court.
 We have a workforce of skilled certified legal document preparers who have been assisting Arizona clients with legal document preparation services since the 1990s.

 As you conduct research online, you will see search results for many different legal businesses in the state that advertise their document preparation services.
 However, that is where most of their services end.
 These agencies offer no additional benefits beyond filling out your necessary forms.
 Once the preparation of your documents is completed, you will be expected to figure out how to handle everything else that needs to be completed.
 This can include filing the necessary documents with the appropriate court and, in some cases, hiring a process server to serve any necessary parties.
 These other document preparation agencies will not assist with any other pending issues, either.
 This means that if you have any additional questions on a specific process or need to know how to file the documents properly, you will incur additional fees from a completely different legal service.

-At Arizona Statewide Paralegal, we take pride in offering exceptional customer service and maintaining a full-service agency.
+At AZ Statewide Paralegal, we take pride in offering exceptional customer service and maintaining a full-service agency.
 We will not leave you to fend for yourself with a mountain of paperwork that needs filing or make you figure out what court you need to contact, or what follow up needs to be done.
 It is important to point out that we are not licensed practicing attorneys; therefore, we can not legally engage in practicing law in Arizona or any other state.
 Essentially, this means we are barred from giving you any legal advice or telling you how to proceed with your individual case; however, we can prepare all your documents while guiding you through the filing process itself.
 If you have any specific legal questions that relate to divorce, custody agreements, spousal support, or covenant marriages, we are more than happy to refer you to a qualified and licensed practicing divorce and family law attorney near you.

-If you need other divorce-related forms, or any other legal documents prepared, contact our skilled team at Arizona Statewide Paralegal to see how we can assist you.
+If you need other divorce-related forms, or any other legal documents prepared, contact our skilled team at AZ Statewide Paralegal to see how we can assist you.
 We take pride in providing fast and friendly service, while offering convenience, all at a reasonable low price.
 We have offices conveniently located in Tucson, North Tucson, Phoenix, and Mesa.
-Contact us today to learn more about Arizona document preparation services for your divorce and other legal document needs.
+Contact us today to learn more about Arizona legal document preparation services for your divorce and other legal document needs.
 We look forward to helping you.